apache/incubator-teaclave/docs/how-to-add-your-function.md

 Example: function/src/private_join_and_compute.rs

+Currently, Teaclave supports two kinds of executors: native functions and Python functions.
+In order to support better performance, you can implement you own functions in Rust.

 ## Define function with rust
 You need to write down the name of your function and implement the `run` method. `run` method is the main body of your function.
 It